Frequently asked questions

 Passive euthanasia is defined as stopping life-sustaining treatment, such as breathing machines or feeding tubes.
 This allows a terminally ill patient to die naturally, without further prolonging death.

 Assisted suicide is different from active or passive euthanasia.
 Assisted suicide is giving a patient the means to end his or her life, such as by writing a prescription for deadly dose of drugs that the patient may choose to take.

-As of 2013, only three states, Oregon, Washington, and Vermont, have laws allowing doctors to write prescriptions for lethal doses of medicine for terminally ill patients who wish to end their lives.
-(The Montana Supreme Court ruled in 2009 that assisted suicide is not illegal in the state, but there’s no specific law that allows it.)
-The patients must meet many requirements before they can qualify to hasten their deaths.
+As of 2013, only 3 states, Oregon, Washington, and Vermont, have laws allowing doctors to write prescriptions for lethal doses of medicine for terminally ill patients who wish to end their lives.
+Patients in these 3 states must meet many requirements before they can qualify to hasten their deaths.
 Even then, not all doctors in these states will write such prescriptions even for people who meet all the requirements.
 Doctors can refuse to prescribe these drugs based on conscience.
+(The Montana Supreme Court ruled in 2009 that assisted suicide is not illegal in the state, but there’s no specific law that allows it.)

 All of these states have laws that prohibit active euthanasia; that means no one else can administer the lethal dose of medicine.
 The patient must do that for him or herself.

 Last Revised: 05/21/2015